 Once you have activated the addon, MonsterInsights will automatically start tracking all forms on your website.

-You can check the settings by going to Insights » Settings from your WordPress dashboard and then clicking on the ‘Conversions’ tab.
+You can check these settings by going to Insights » Settings in your WordPress dashboard and then clicking on the ‘Conversions’ tab.

 Next, MonsterInsights shows the performance of your WordPress forms inside your dashboard.

 Simply go to Insights » Reports from the admin panel and click on the ‘Forms’ tab.
 The report shows the number of impressions and conversions, as well as the conversion rate for your different WordPress forms.

 For more details, please see our guide on how to track form conversions in WordPress.